royalapplications/docs/src/r2023/royalserver/general/logging.md

 If checked, all requests and responses from the Management Endpoint and the Document Store will be logged **completely** in two separate files.
 The destination directory can be specified.
 This type of logging is only supported to files.

 > [!WARNING]
-> Passwords are not logged into the log files though other sensitive information (e.g. when executing a Script that contains passwords) will be logged.
+> Passwords and other known sensitive strings are not logged into the log files though other sensitive information (e.g. when executing a Script that contains passwords) will be logged.

 > [!WARNING]
 > Enabling Request/Response Logging can have a huge impact on the Royal Server performance as well as the amount of data written to disc.
 It is strongly recommended to use this only for debugging purposes.